Avamichelle/Meta-Domains-Are-a-Better-Investment-Compared-to-NFTs/README.md

 While some NFTs have been flipped for significant profits, the resale value of NFTs can be highly variable.
 The market for NFTs is often driven by hype, and finding buyers for less popular or niche NFTs can be challenging.

 Start your metaverse journey with a meta domain name.
-Register your meta domain with Namezage.com.
+Register your meta domain with<a href="https://namezage.com/affliate/4w4y2pkr9jsw8w">Namezage.com.</a>

 ## Conclusion